mohammad-alhawamdeh/learning-journal/README.md

 ## how to keep yourself in a growth mindset :+1:
 1. dont say i cant just try.
 2. be patient .
-3. dont be shy from asking help .
+3. dont be shy for asking help .

 [for help](https://www.mindsetworks.com/science//CONTRIBUTING.md)